jessieeeee/SimpleOne/README.md

 welcome, Weekly display of different welcome screens

-one is homepage,Show today list（illustration，one-story, Question and answer,Article,Movie,Music,Radio）,Collapse menu,Page down to view the previous list,Each page, view the contents of the previous day, the list header can be refreshed.
+one is homepage,Show today list（Graphic，one-story, Question and answer,Article,Movie,Music,Radio）,Collapse menu,Page down to view the previous list,Each page, view the contents of the previous day, the list header can be refreshed.

 All paging, long list display, top banner, category navigation, topic list (down to the bottom, can be loaded more), the list header can be refreshed.